Rosie O’Donnell, Cheyenne Jackson, Nina West show superpowers at Family Equality’s “A Night of Heroes”

 Johnson & Johnson Family of Companies CARE WITH PRIDE® Initiative has been helping queer people everywhere for over a decade.

-Through the initiative, CARE WITH PRIDE® has helped raise over $1 million for nonprofits, including Family Equality, Avenues For Youth, Transgender Youth & Education Fund, Trevor Project, and PFLAG, as well as many Pride and local grassroots organizations.
+Through the initiative, CARE WITH PRIDE® has helped raise over $1 million for nonprofits, including Family Equality, Avenues For Youth, and Transgender Youth & Education Fund, as well as many Pride and local grassroots organizations.
 Care packages have gone out to 700+ LGBTQIA+ families.
 The initiative has also partnered with these organizations to ensure this change becomes permanent with policy.

 We’ll toast to that.